ibm-developer-skills-network/duwjx-tdd_bdd_PracticeCode/labs/05_factories_and_fakes/README.md

 In this lab we're going to see how to use a popular Python package called **FactoryBoy** to provide fake data for testing.

+## Learning Objectives

+After completing this lab you will be able to:

+- Understand how to create a Factory class
+- Utilize the Faker class and Fuzzy attributes to provide realistic test data
+- Write test cases that use Factory classes to provide test data

 ## Prerequisites

 Let's start by installing the required Python packages for this lab: